DevSolu/codejockect-course/Readme.md

 # codejockect-course
-# Code clone into git
+# code colen from git into EC2